 When a shoulder condition like a rotator cuff tear occurs, the pain can be significant.
 A tear can prevent you from enjoying the activities you love.
-TriHealth Orthopedic & Sports Institute has assembled a team of nationally renowned surgeons and specialists who offer advanced treatment to help you get back to full mobility.
+TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine have assembled a team of nationally renowned surgeons and specialists who offer advanced treatment to help you get back to full mobility.

 Your rotator cuff is a group of four muscles that help you lift and rotate your arm and hold the ball on the upper arm bone (the humerus) in the socket of the shoulder (the glenoid).
 These muscles cover the head of the humerus like a cuff.

 A rotator cuff tear is either a partial or full tear of one or more tendons that attach the rotator cuff muscles to the humerus head.

 Rotator cuff tear causes

 Sometimes, age can be a contributing factor in the cause of a rotator cuff tear.
 The type of activities you participate in can also have an effect on the cause.

 - Age-related degeneration occurring slowly over time (50 and older)